sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

 ### Task 1: Email Auto-formating
 ![task1-1](task1-1.png)
-When we click *Send* button after writing the mail, the *Save Format* buttion appeared.
+When the user clicks the *Send* button after writing the email, the *Save Format* button appears
 ![task1-2](task1-2.png)
-By highlighting the part we want to change we can create format easily, and also can use them whenever we write new email.
+By highlighting the part the user wanted to change, the user can create formats easily, and also can use them whenever he/she writes new emails.
 The part will be auto-selected on the email format, so that user may easily change the email contents.

 ### Task 2: Email Labeling & Grouping